JobService/job-service-deploy/production-swarm/README.md

 export CAF_RABBITMQ_PASSWORD=guest
 ```

-The `environment.sh` file specifies default values for the settings which may require modifying depending on the deployment environment.
+The `environment.sh` file specifies default values for the environment variables, however these values may require modifying depending on the deployment environment.

+The `rabbit.env` file is used to share the RabbitMQ configuration across multiple services within the `docker-stack.yml`.

 #### Deploy